sigigrau/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```

-We convert the date variable to date type.
+Then, we convert the date variable to date type:

 ```r